 That being said, I’m not too bad in the ol’ Spanish.
 I can understand most everything of what’s said to me, and I can express myself adequately in nearly all situations.
 In short, it’s good enough.
 But it’s not as good as it should be for someone who’s spent so much time in Latin America.

 In fact, I’ve kind of flatlined.
 As I mentioned before, this is common for intermediate Spanish speakers.
 You’ll have months where you don’t feel as though you’ve made any improvement, and then all of a sudden…BANG!
 You’ll burst through and find yourself speaking more fluidly.
 My little e-commerce project is forcing me to become better in written Spanish, so hopefully I will break through that barrier soon.

 Spanish isn’t a difficult language to learn for English-speakers.
 Folks more intelligent than myself can become conversational in a matter of months (it took me about 8 months to become comfortable in conversation, and that was with immersion on my side).

 As for me, I’ve picked up the books again after about two years of coasting by with my intermediate abilities.
 Part of My Income Now Depends On It, after all.

 If you’re ready to put the excuses aside and start your Spanish learning journey today, you can with Rocket Spanish!

-(Also, I came across an excellent, no bullshit, no excuses post by QUINTUS CURTIUS about language learning.
+(Also, I came across an excellent, no nonsense, no excuses post by QUINTUS CURTIUS about language learning.
 It’s valuable advice and I’d be at fault not to link it: 7 Reasons Why You’re Not Reaching Your Foreign Language Learning Goals.